algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_indexer.AccountResult.md

 • **amount**: `number`

-[algo] total number of MicroAlgos in the account
+[algo] total number of µAlgo in the account

 #### Defined in